Elk City Police Facility Near Completion, Awaiting Next Generation 911 Installation

 The Penny News 1078

-Elk City, OK – Elk City Police Chief John Cook says the department is essentially finished with its long awaited police and fire facility project, with one major piece still pending before full occupancy.
+Elk City, OK – Elk City Police Chief John Cook says the department is essentially finished with its long awaited police facility project, with one major piece still pending before full occupancy.

 The final step is installation of a new Next Generation 911 system, made possible through a government grant.
 Cook said the department is currently scheduled to have the system installed during the first two weeks of February.